gasparyanvazgen/plotly-diagram/README.md

-## PLotly diagram using python programming language
+## Plotly diagram using python programming language

 > [Click here](https://vazgen-gasparyan.github.io/plotly-diagram/vazgen-gasparyan) to see what result you will get using this module.